pchaberski/cars/documentation/3_experimentation_setup.md

 ![Part of a Neptune main dashboard](img/34_1_neptune_dashboard.png "Part of a Neptune main dashboard")

-After clicking on a particular experiment ID it is possible to check detailed logs, metrics and experiment parameters.
+After clicking on a particular experiment ID it is possible to check detailed logs and metrics.

 ![Loss and accuracy plots for particular experiment](img/34_2_loss_and_acc.png "Loss and accuracy plots for particular experiment")

+In Parameters tab all experiment parameters that are passed through `config.yml` can be checked.

 ![Detailed experiment parameters](img/34_3_parameters.png "Detailed experiment parameters")